(a) Original literary, artistic, musical and dramatic works;

 (iii) Produce, reproduce, perform or publish any translation of the work;

 (iv) Make any cinematograph film in respect of the work;

 (v) Make any sound recording in respect of the work;

 (vi) To communicate the work by broadcast or to communicate to the public by any means;

 (vii) Make any adaptation or translation of the work;

 IPRS is at all times happy to assist its members with advice and guidance in their copyright problems.

-The problem was solved by the formation of performing right societies.
-The IPRS being set up in 1969.
-Its membership includes virtually all Indian Composers, Authors and Music Publishers whose works are publicly performed to any appreciable extent.
+The IPRS was set up in India in 1969.
+The IPRS membership includes virtually all Indian Composers, Authors and Music Publishers whose works are publicly performed to any appreciable extent.
 IPRS also has Agreements of Reciprocal Representation with similar organizations in more than 50 countries throughout the world with which it remains in close and continuous contact.
-It authorises all those sister Societies to administer the rights of its members in their respective countries,and from their side they authorise IPRS to administer the rights of their members here in India.
+It authorises all those sister Societies to administer the rights of its members in their respective countries, and from their side they authorise IPRS to administer the rights of their members here in India.
 In all, the IPRS represents more than a million foreign composers, authors and publishers, through its affiliation agreements with similar societies in countries all over the world.

-The Society is also affiliated to the Federation of World Societies of Authors and Composers known as CISAC having its principal office in Paris.
+IPRS is also affiliated to the “International Confederation of World Societies of Authors and Composers” known as “CISAC” [https://www.cisac.org] based in Paris which represents more than 4 million creators worldwide!

 (i) the right to perform the work in public;